mattpe/bcwt/week1-nodejs.md

 ## Exercise 1

-Create a folder `week1-node` in your course assignments folder.
+Create a folder (or new git branch) `week1-node` in your course assignments folder.
 In the folder create file `script.js` that logs 'This is JavaScript' to console, and run it.

 ## npm